 Stephenson said people who maintain bird feeders should keep an eye on their little visitors for signs of infection.

 Symptoms include lethargy and a “fluffed-up” or ruffled appearance to the birds’ feathers.
 They may also have discharge around their beaks or appear to be drooling.

-If someone suspects their are sick birds visiting their feeder, she said they should take it down and give it a deep cleaning, first with soap and water, then with a 10-per cent bleach solution.
+She advised people to give their feeders a deep cleaning, first with soap and water, then with a 10 per cent bleach solution.

 Afterwards, she said the feeder should be taken down for at least two weeks, so that the infected birds don’t simply return and contaminate it again.

 “They’ll find food elsewhere.
 Don’t worry, they don’t need your feeders to survive, it will help disperse the flocks.”